 And to further emphasise the serious nature of this research, Ardbeg's Dr. Bill Lumsden, is today addressing to the Edinburgh Science Festival with a talk entitled "Whisky Wisdom - Scotch Whisky: Science, Art or Myth?"

-This experiment will throw new light on the effect of gravity on the maturation process.
+Bill is quoted as saying, This experiment will throw new light on the effect of gravity on the maturation process.
 We are all tremendously excited by this experiment: who knows where it will lead?”